You can change policy settings to affect when 0install looks for updates and which versions it prefers.

 You can change per-application policy settings in the application information dialog.
-There are multiple ways to opening this dialog:
+To open this dialog:

-If you use the GNOME/KDE menu: choose Zero Install -> Manage Applications from the Applications menu, click on the edit properties icon next to the application:
+Choose Zero Install -> Manage Applications from the Applications menu, click on the edit properties icon next to the application.

 Double-click the application in the list.
 For example, double-clicking on Edit displays this dialog box: